silvacms/documentation/source/buildout/packaging.rst

 ===============================

-You have the possibility to convert your buildout installation into a native package that be installed on Linux.
-This will permit you to create a custom package containing all the settings and extensions you customized that can be easily and reliably installed into production.
+You have the possibility to convert your buildout installation into a native package that can be installed on Linux.
+This will permit you to deploy all the settings and extensions you customized easily and reliably into production.

 .. contents::